 We operate a closed-loop brewery and an on-site carbon sequestration initiative with verified performance.
 Cowbell's actions confirm a commitment to great beer and a truly environmentally-friendly facility.

-Reserve space for a private event in one of Cowbell’s unique, family-friendly areas.
-Each space is accessible, and may be configured to best suit your Guests and your event.
+Reserve space for a private event at Cowbell.
+Accessible and configured to best suit your Guests and your event.
 WiFi is available throughout the venue.
-Event space is available at no charge* when your food and beverage event is catered by Cowbell Kitchen. *Some restrictions apply
+Event space in Thresher's Hall is available for a room rental fee*, which includes staffing, linens/napkins, wireless microphone, projector and screen.

 Cowbell Kitchen - Restaurant

 Cowbell’s Huron County location is a fertile farming area, historically referred to as “The Empire’s Breadbasket.”
 Our team works with like-minded local farmers, producers and suppliers to create fresh and fun appetizers, shared plates, burgers, wood-fired pizza and house-made desserts.
 Eat, drink and enjoy your experience at Cowbell.
 Menu changes seasonally.

 All equipment is designed with a comprehensive approach to energy conservation and resource management.
 Features include high-efficiency equipment such as components equipped with variable frequency drives to reduce unnecessary electricity demand; the most efficient steam boiler on the market; rectification boil technology that reduces primary energy consumption and reduces unnecessary evaporation, and a condenser turns remaining vapour into reusable hot water.
 We brew more beer in less time, using less energy and less water.